- The average cost of car insurance for a 65-year-old driver in Washington, D.C., is $2,076 per year for a full coverage policy.

 Cheapest car insurance for seniors with DUIs in Washington, D.C.

-Getting affordable coverage (or any coverage) becomes challenging after a DUI, but our data show these are some affordable insurers for seniors with a DUI in Washington, D.C.:
+Finding affordable coverage (or any coverage) will become more difficult after a DUI.
+Still, according to our data, these are the best insurers for seniors with a DUI in Washington, D.C.:

 | Company | Annual rates with DUI first offense | Monthly rates with DUI first offense |